 What other advice would you give churches when it comes to volunteers who drive for the church?

 It’s a good idea to have a transportation policy that covers expectations when it comes to your drivers—both staff and volunteers.
 Further, if you have volunteers who are going to be driving, say, on a church mission trip, they have to be cleared through the church office beforehand.
 Again, you’ll run the driver’s license, check on their driving record, and verify their insurance.

 What about rented vehicles?
 Are churches covered through their own insurance plan or through the rental company’s plan?

 Some insurance companies have a rider—or add-on provision—that covers driving a rental on church business.
 But that needs to be verified with your insurance company.
 Generally, it’s a whole lot more expensive to purchase insurance through the rental agency.
 So, I don’t recommend doing so, just because I’m not sure that it’s a good financial decision.
 Again, a church must verify that it is fully covered by its insurance company.

-To help make informed decisions about your church’s vehicle insurance needs, see “6 Questions to Assess Vehicle Insurance” in the March issue of Church Finance Today.
+To help make informed decisions about your church’s vehicle insurance needs, see “6 Questions to Assess Vehicle Insurance.”
 To gain a better understanding of church insurance in general, see the downloadable resource Understanding Church Insurance.